-REVEREND Father in God, I present unto you these persons present, to be admitted to the Order of Priesthood.
+REVEREND Father in God, I present unto you these persons present, to he admitted to the Order of Priesthood.

-TAKE heed that the persons, whom ye present unto us, be apt and meet, for their learning and godly conversation,
+TAKE heed that the persons, whom ye present unto us, be apt and meet, for their learning and godly conversation, to exercise their Ministry duly, to the honour of God, and the edifying of His Church.